“You can’t stop the waves, but you can learn to surf”

 Nervous system regulation

-By including the body in the process, you can access integration, emotional release, and the resilience that purely cognitive approaches may not reach.
+By including the body in the psychotherapy process, clients can foster integration, effectively process emotions, and increase resilience that purely cognitive approaches may not reach.

 What Makes This Therapy Unique: The Sacred Wound

-A core aspect of my work is guiding clients in identifying and engaging and untangling with their sacred wound — a deep, core wound that, when acknowledged and integrated, can become a wellspring of wisdom, compassion, and purpose.
+A core aspect of my work is guiding clients in identifying, engaging, and untangling with their sacred wound — a deep, core wound that, when acknowledged and integrated, can become a wellspring of wisdom, compassion, and wholeness.

 This concept is grounded in Jungian and archetypal psychology, which views the sacred wound as a central theme in the human journey — a necessary initiation into depth, humility, and meaning (Romanyshyn, 2002).